LONDON FOR FASHION LOVERS

 Reconstructing Historic Dress – Hands-on with the Past

-This morning we travel by train to Nottingham, once a global centre for fine lace and knitwear, whose workshops and factories supplied garments for royalty, the military and the high street alike.
-Here we have a behind-the-scenes visit to the studio of historical costumer Ninya Mikhaila – from the well known BBC series, ‘A Stitch in Time’ – where we have a hands-on opportunity to learn about the skills, resources and technologies involved in reconstructing replicas of historic dress.
-After a break for lunch we continue to the Framework Knitters Museum, a unique surviving example of a 19th-century framework knitters’ yard, which tells the story of mechanised knitting and working-class life from the Industrial Revolution to the Luddite protests.
+British fashion developed through a dynamic tension between industrial manufacture and enduring artisanal skill.
+This morning we travel by train to Nottingham, once a global centre for lace and knitwear production, where workshops and mechanised factories supplied garments for royalty, the military and an expanding ready-to-wear market.
+By the 19th century, Nottingham lace had become a major international export, sustaining local livelihoods while contributing to Britain’s reputation for textile innovation and design.
+Our time here includes a behind-the-scenes visit to the studio of historical costumer Ninya Mikhaila – from the well-known BBC series, ‘A Stitch in Time’ – where we have a hands-on opportunity to learn about the skills, resources and technologies involved in reconstructing replicas of historic dress.
+After a break for lunch we then visit the Framework Knitters Museum, a unique surviving example of a 19th-century framework knitters’ yard, which tells the story of mechanised knitting and working-class life from the Industrial Revolution to the Luddite protests.
 We return to London by fast train in the early evening.
 Overnight London (B)

 • Day 8 | Sunday 11 October